Review your class schedule to be sure you are taking courses relevant to post-highs. Be aware of college preparatory requirements.

-Take time to find at least three individuals to write you letters of recommendations you can use to gain employment or for scholarships.
+Take time to find at least three individuals to write you letters of recommendation you can use to gain employment or for scholarships.
 I have a form available to help with this process.
 It is appropriate to send a thank you when someone writes you a letter of reference.

 Young men who turn 18 must register with the Selective Service; failure to do so may result in future problems with financial aid applications. www.sss.gov

-school year; seniors should review those posted often both on the Hulett High School website and on college websites of the schools you have applied to.
+school year; seniors should often review those posted on the Hulett High School website and the college websites of the schools they have applied to.

-Some schools require you to enroll in Remedial English or Math classes at college if you do not meet the minimum ACT English and/or Math sub score(s).
+Some schools require you to enroll in Remedial English or Math classes at college if you do not meet the minimum ACT English and/or Math subscore(s).

 Visit college campuses anytime during the school year (Set up appointments through the Admissions Office on that campus or attend special “Senior Days”).
-You are allowed two excused visits for the military and/or collleges.601049
+You are allowed two excused visits for the military and/or colleges.

 Representatives from various colleges and military branches visit HHS throughout the year.
 Arrange to visit with a representative.
 Parents are encouraged to come as well.
-This may be virtual again this year.

 Send off school application forms before December!

 Some senior athletes may need to apply to the NCAA or NAIA.
 Be aware of college athletic eligibility requirements.

 Take advantage of Dual Enrollment through EWC.
 The schedule of days our representative will be here is posted.